nvie/git-toolbelt/README.md

     $ brew tap nvie/tap
     $ brew install nvie/tap/git-toolbelt

+If not using Homebrew, you will need to have [GNU coreutils][coreutils] installed, for the `realpath` utility.
+Git for Windows users see #29.

 # git-tools

 Helper tools to make everyday life with Git much easier.
 Commands marked with